antonvh/btbricks/DEVELOPMENT.md

 btbricks is a MicroPython Bluetooth library for controlling LEGO hubs and creating custom BLE peripherals.
 Development involves both regular Python (for documentation, testing stubs, and package distribution) and MicroPython (for actual deployment).

+## Key next steps

+Right now the BLEHandler has code in the IRQ handler for setting up and receiving new connection.
+Depending on the state, e.g. connecting_uart=True, it executes one or the other.
+One day this should be refactored such that the connect_uart() method sets the correct callbacks in the IRQ and IRQ only handles callbacks.
+It's big change with lots of testing involved.

 ## Setting Up Development Environment

 ### Prerequisites